exasol/websocket-api/WebsocketAPIv1.md

 5. On main connection:
    * Close result set (closeResultSet)

-### Login: Establishes a connection to EXASOL
+### Login: Establishes a connection to Exasol

-This command invokes the login process which establishes a connection between the client and EXASOL.
-As long as the connection is open, the user can interact with EXASOL using the commands specified below.
+This command invokes the login process which establishes a connection between the client and Exasol.
+As long as the connection is open, the user can interact with Exasol using the commands specified below.

 The login process is composed of four steps: